game guide

 A same-device Air Hockey guide for keeping the paddle between the puck and goal before chasing hard angles.

-Is Air Hockey on Poket52 remote online multiplayer?
+Does Air Hockey on Poket52 use online lobbies?

-No. The current framing is same-device shared-screen play, not remote matchmaking or online lobbies.
+No. The current framing is same-device shared-screen play, not remote rooms or online lobbies.

 What controls does Air Hockey use?